 Central bank monetary policy will continue to be accommodative in FY2020 to support the government's target for growth but without breaching the 5.5% cap on inflation.
-The central bank will adjust its sectorspecific financing support policies and programs as needed.
+The central bank will adjust its sector-specific financing support policies and programs as needed.
 With money and foreign exchange markets poised to improve liquidity conditions and with the economy running at full steam, the central bank made no changes in its monetary policy statement for FY2020 to its main policy interest rates, cash reserve requirement or statutory liquidity ratio.
 It will handle liquidity stress at weak banks case by case.
-To make monetary policy transmission more efficient, the central bank is continuing preparations for adopting a monetary policy regime based on a policy interest rate.
+To make monetary policy regime based on a policy interest rate.
 The FY2020 budget sustains an expansionary approach.
 To finance a bigger annual development program, the government aims to raise revenue collection to the equivalent of 13.1% of GDP and increase spending to 18.1%.
 The budget deficit is targeted equal to 5.0% of GDP, with 53.0% financed domestically.
 To further reduce reliance on national saving certificates as begun in FY2019, 61% of domestic financing is anticipated from banks and only 39% from saving certificates.